nennigb/EasterEig/README.md

   1. **OP class**, defines operators of your problem
   2. **Eig class**, handles eigenvalues, their derivatives and reconstruction
+  3. **CharPol class**, combines several eigenvalues and their derivatives to reconstruction a part of the characteristic polynomial
-  3. **EP class**, combines Eig object to locate EP and compute Puiseux series
+  4. **EP class**, combines Eig object to locate EP and compute Puiseux series
-  4. **Loci class**, stores numerical value of eigenvalues loci and allows easy Riemann surface plotting
+  5. **Loci class**, stores numerical value of eigenvalues loci and allows easy Riemann surface plotting

 Dependencies
 -------------